KyleKing/recipes/docs/meals/falafel_pitas_with_cilantro_cashew_sauce.md

 - For the falafel
     - In a new container, drain the chickpeas and mash with a potato masher and fork (or use a food processor if available)
     - Add the finely chopped garlic, red onion, carrot, cilantro stems, and parsley.
 Add the cumin and salt
-    - Taking a tbsp of dough and flatten into a 2" round
+    - Taking a Tbsp of dough and flatten into a 2" round
-        - You should now have a crumbly dough, but if two wet, add 1-2 tbsp of flour to help the dough stick together
+        - You should now have a crumbly dough, but if two wet, add 1-2 Tbsp of flour to help the dough stick together
     - Prep about 24 disks on a plate
 - Cut up the vegetables for serving
 - Heat up a thin layer of oil on the skillet under medium-high heat